 Modification Stored Procedure – An SQL stored procedure that contains one or more INSERT, UPDATE, and/or DELETE statements.

 Multi-platform – The ability for a software system to run on different computer hardware and operating systems with little or no changes.

 Natural Join – A join formed between two tables where the values of identically named and defined columns are equal.

 Network Model – A database in which inter-record type relationships are organized using one-to-many sets.
-Individual record instances (rows) can be retrieved using API functions that allow an application to navigate through individual set instances.
+This differs from a Hierarchical Model in that it allows a record type to be a member of more than one set.
+Individual rows can be retrieved using API functions that allow an application to navigate through individual set instances.

 Network – An inter-connection of computers and computing devices all of which can send and receive messages from one another.
 The world’s largest network is the Internet in which billions of computers are connected.

 NoSQL – A classification of data storage systems which are not primarily designed to be relationally accessed through the common SQL language.
 NoSQL systems are characterized by dynamic creation and deletion of key/value pairs, and are structured to be highly scalable to multiple computers.

 Object-oriented – A computing programming paradigm which defines the computing problem to be solved as a set of objects which are members of various object classes each with its own set of data manipulation methods.
 Individual objects which have been instantiated (created) can only be manipulated using those prescribed methods.

 Open Source Software (OSS) – Software that is released under a Software License that (1) permits each recipient of the software to copy and modify the software; (2) permits each recipient to distribute the software in modified or unmodified form; and (3) does not require recipients to pay a fee or royalty for the permission to copy, modify, or distribute the software.